-All in the world is right.
 You will hear all of these.
 These are correct and normal.
 But what about the irregular verbs?
 Irregular verbs take the same form as the present subjunctive (at least for the ele/ela/você forms).
 I told you this was confusing.
 It's advanced stuff because you really need to have a feel for the present subjunctive.
 I learned it by just getting used to hearing it in context.
 Only later did I learn the subjunctive.
-Look at some of the most common examples of the imperative of irregular verbs.
+Look at some of the most common examples of irregular verbs in the imperative.
 Enter your best ZEN state and absorb these:

 Some examples in the first person singular:

 In reality, Brazilians use the tu form when conjugating the imperative.
 They do so for two reasons: When you're demanding something from someone you're often speaking in an extremely informal way with them.
 Look, check out that guy's sunglasses! - VERY INFORMAL.
 Eat your dinner! - VERY INFORMAL.
-The second reason is they will often choose the tu conjugation because it just sounds better(!).
-There are people that argue this point but there is really no better explanation.
+The second reason is the tu conjugation just sounds better(!).
+People will argue this point but there is really no better explanation.
 You can't say "Olhe só!" -- No one says that.
 "Olha só!" just sounds better.

 Some very common examples that use the TU form: